thorestic/thorestic-privacy-gateway/README.md

 ## AI Help

 I used AI as a helper while building this project.
-It helped me understand Linux networking, write and fix scripts, connect FastAPI routes to shell scripts, debug errors, and prepare the repo for GitHub.
+It helped me understand Linux networking, write and fix scripts, connect FastAPI routes to shell scripts, debug errors.

 I still tested the project on the Raspberry Pi and changed things based on what actually happened on the device.